-The allocation to any single External Manager is limited to 20% of the individual External Manager's fixed income assets under management.
+The allocation to any single External Manager in the Intermediate Duration and Long Duration Programs is limited to 20% of the individual External Manager's fixed income assets under management.

-The maximum assets for any one External Manager shall not exceed 15% of the total Investment Pool.
+The maximum assets for any one External Manager shall not exceed 10% of the total Investment Pool.